chriscross12324/SimpleRockPaperScissors/README.md

 The first result of that curiosity was **Simple Rock Paper Scissors**.
 On the surface, it's just the classic game, but for me, it was my crash course in learning how to build apps.

 A funny thing about the earliest version: I used massively huge PNGs for the icons.
 On high-end devices, that caused a short delay after you picked a move, like a built-in pause.
 On lower-end devices, it would likely crash the phone... not the app, the entire phone would shut-down and reboot.
 Yeah, not ideal.
-Eventually, I learned about SVGs and swapped them in, which mixed performance mess.
+Eventually, I learned about SVGs and swapped them in, which fixed the performance mess.

 The UI was also hardcoded to line up perfectly on **my phone only**.
 On other devices, it was a disaster (seeing a pattern here?).
 Buttons everywhere.
 I learned about responsive design the hard way. and slowly made the app look right across different screen sizes.